LabShengLi/nanome/docs/Eval.md

 # 1. Read-level performance evaluation on common CpGs
 ## Script for read-level evaluation
-The script `read_level_eval.py` is designed for general purpose of read-level performance evaluation for all kinds of tools on joined CpGs by tools and BS-seq.
+The script `read_level_eval.py` is designed for general purpose of read-level performance evaluation for all kinds of tools on common CpGs reported by tools and BS-seq.

 ```angular2html
 read_level_eval.py -v